solrudev/Ackpine/docs/building.md

 APP_SIGNING_KEY_STORE_PASSWORD=YOUR_KEYSTORE_PASSWORD
 APP_SIGNING_KEY_STORE_PATH=PATH_TO_YOUR_KEYSTORE_FILE
 ```
-The other way to provide these values is through environment variables.
+The other way to provide these values is through environment variables. `keystore.properties` file takes precedence over environment variables.